LafeLabs/PostCapitalistIndustry/techniquesBook1.md

 Another great source of plastic, which I use for small electronics work especially, is the translucent(but not transparent) plastic generally used for plastic milk bottles.
 It is also used for various citrous juices such as orange and pineapple, so if you don't drink milk that's probably a better bet.
 Some 1 gallon water containers from generic brands of bottled water also come this way, and those can be found in plastic trash piles by various creeks sometimes.
 I avoid milk bottles I find that way due to what happens to milk when it's been out a few days.
 I drink milk at home and when the bottles are done I try to immediately wash them out, rip them up, and put them in my plastic material bin.

+One way you can get some containers like this if you don't normally buy them or drink milk is to have a party where the main drink is maitais or some similar fruity cocktail.
+You can get orange and pineapple juice in these containers, and mix them.
+If you want maximal containers, get the smallest they sell, and invite a ton of people who like to drink and you'll have a few containers to work with in a few hours.

 Finally, another source for LDPE for very large scale projects like building boats is traffic barriers, the big orange kind.
 Don't steal them, they'll end up in the trash eventually, take those and cut them up with a hacksaw(they're too thick to cut with a regular knife, although maybe if you have a giant sword that will also work).

 ## Plastic Welding